AasthaDG/seattle-food-access-analysis/README.md

 | Duplicate location names | 4 pairs | Review needed |
 | Operational status | 100% marked "Open" | Verify currency |

 **Key data quality finding:** 10 sites are missing latitude/longitude coordinates.
-This isn't just a cosmetic gap — it means those sites are invisible in any map-based dashboard or spatial analysis.
+This isn't just a cosmetic gap, it means those sites are invisible in any map-based dashboard or spatial analysis.
 For a department that routes families to the nearest resource, this is a meaningful data quality issue worth flagging to the data steward.

 ---